IMPORTANT UPDATE FOR 2021:

 - What are the terms of a PPP loan?

 Under the CARES Act, $2 trillion was originally allocated in March, 2020 to help with relief efforts of individuals and businesses to help mitigate the financial impacts of the COVID-19 pandemic.
 Business owners and independent contractors were able to apply for loans through the Paycheck Protection Program (PPP) to help them through the next 8 weeks (or 24 weeks) following the receipt of their funding.

-For 2021, the PPP has been renewed and the current application deadline is March 31, 2021.
+For 2021, the PPP has been renewed and the application deadline is May 31, 2021.
 There are simpler rules, simpler application forms, and even more businesses are eligible.
 Read more about PPP for 2021.

 FORGIVENESS UPDATE: On June 5, 2020, President Trump signed into law new updates to PPP loan forgiveness requirements, extending the covered period to 24 weeks, reducing the minimum loan funding that must be spent on payroll to 60%, and easing the requirements for maintaining staffing and compensation levels.
 Please read the details here.

 What does it cost to apply for PPP loans?

 You should not be charged for applying for PPP loan.
 Applying for SBA loans is free.
 SBA-approved lenders and loan facilitators/agents receive their compensation from the SBA, not from borrowers.
 If you are asked to pay for assistance applying or any fees for the loan itself, you should seek another lender or agent.